COD Supports and Honors Our American Heroes

 If you have already been approved for the Illinois Veterans Grant or Illinois National Guard Grant you may view remaining entitlement on the ISAC website.
 This resource can help you find the information.

-With servicing our students remotely during this time, please also submit your DD214 with your social security number redacted and email both to email@example.com.
+Please also submit your DD214 with your social security number redacted and email both to firstname.lastname@example.org.

 Reading, writing and math placement tests are administered to determine appropriate course placement and satisfy course prerequisites.
 For more information including locations and hours of operation, visit the Testing Center webpage.
 Placement should be complete before meeting with a Counselor/Advisor.